-Filmmaker Danny Hastings www.dannyhastings.com created the Festival in 2015 in response to the lack of Latino representation in Hollywood films and TV shows.
-Our mission is to showcase, nurture, and support the emerging creative Latino and Latina filmmaker that produces, directs or writes their films and videos in the United States.
-We also support films and filmmakers that showcase our true American Diversity in their films, so we accept Non-Latino Films that showcase Diversity - Black, White, Asian, Gay, All - You are all invited to submit.
-Read below for more details.
+Filmmaker Danny Hastings created the Festival in 2015, in response to the lack of Latinx representation in Hollywood films and TV shows.
+Our mission is to showcase, nurture, and support the emerging creative Latinx filmmakers who produce, direct and/or write their films in the United States.

 BEST DRAMA AWARD